Skidamek/AutoModpack/README.md

 > With great power comes great responsibility.

-Because it downloads files directly into your game folder, it's crucial to **only use it on servers you absolutely trust**.
-A malicious server (administrator) *can* include harmful files.
+Be aware that this mod allows remote servers to download *arbitrary executable* files directly into your game folder.
+It's crucial to **only use it on servers you absolutely trust**.
+A malicious server (administrator) *can* include malicious/harmful files.

 While AutoModpack itself tries to be as secure as possible, due to the nature of the internet, the creators and contributors of AutoModpack are not responsible for any harm, damage, loss, or issues that may result from files downloaded from a server you connect to using the mod. **By using AutoModpack, you acknowledge and accept this risk.**